Why Your Team Needs a Real-Time Design Feedback Tool in 2025

 Start Meetings

 CADchat lets you host live meetings inside the CAD file itself.
 Everyone can join and look at the design together.
-No need to share your screen or send screenshots.
-You just open the file and start talking through the changes.
+No need to use screen share apps just to show your screen or take screenshots of the model.

 Live Reviews of 3D Models, CAD Reviews, and Other Files

-CADchat lets your team open, review, and comment on real 3D CAD files together, in real time.
+CADchat lets your team open, review, and comment on real 3D CAD files together in real time.
 You don’t need to convert the files or worry about missing data.
 The models stay in their original format, so everything is accurate and up to date.

 All you have to do is upload the 3D model you want to review by clicking the 3D models button.